pikulbrita/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Remember that complex solutions might seem impressive, but they often lead to bugs and difficulties in the long run.
 Optimize for readability and maintainability over unnecessary complexity.
 And always keep learning, as programming evolves constantly."

 "In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing correct and clear code first; optimize only when it's necessary based on profiling and performance metrics.
 Lastly, 'Code is read much more often than it is written.'
 Always consider the future readers and maintainers of your code."

+# 2024-03-09
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+It's not just about writing code that works today; it's also about ensuring that it can be easily understood and evolved tomorrow.
+Remember, 'Premature optimization is the root of all evil', so focus on clarity first and optimize later when necessary.
+And always keep learning; the field evolves rapidly, and staying adaptable is key."

+In brief:
+"Write simple, readable, and maintainable code.
+Avoid premature optimization.
+Keep learning and stay adaptable — simplicity and continuous learning are keystones in the art of programming."